 Unfortunately postponing meant that we needed to say goodbye to our city wedding.
 Even before I asked, I knew Cafe Brauer wouldn’t have any available dates for us this year – and to be honest, I think I’d still be nervous about an indoor wedding this summer and fall, too.

 But if there’s one thing this pandemic has taught us, it’s that you can’t always get what you want.
 And trust me, I felt like a spoiled brat feeling even remotely sad about a plan B that so many other couples would be over the moon for.
 But I’ve learned that you need to feel your feelings in order to let them go.
-So we both had a good cry, said goodbye to our big wedding weekend in the city that we envisioned and planned, and decided to sign on for August 29th at Biltmore Country Club.
+So we both had a good cry, said goodbye to our big wedding weekend in the city that we envisioned and planned, and decided to sign on for this new plan.

 The New Plan